LiskArchive/lisk-sdk/README.md

 <a href="https://david-dm.org/LiskHQ/lisk"><img src="https://david-dm.org/LiskHQ/lisk.svg" alt="Dependency Status"></a>
 <a href="https://david-dm.org/LiskHQ/lisk/?type=dev"><img src="https://david-dm.org/LiskHQ/lisk/dev-status.svg" alt="devDependency Status"></a>

-Lisk is a next generation crypto-currency and decentralized application platform, written entirely in JavaScript.
+Lisk is a next-generation crypto-currency and decentralized application platform, written entirely in JavaScript.
 The official documentation about the whole ecosystem can be found in https://lisk.io/documentation.

 [Lisk Core](https://lisk.io/documentation/lisk-core) is the program that implements the [Lisk Protocol](https://lisk.io/documentation/lisk-protocol).
-In other words, Lisk Core is what every machine needs to set-up in order to run a node that allows for participation in the network.
+In other words, Lisk Core is what every machine needs to set-up to run a node that allows for participation in the network.

 This document details how to install Lisk Core from source, but there are two other ways to participate in the network: [binaries](https://lisk.io/documentation/lisk-core/setup/pre-install/binary) and [Docker images](https://lisk.io/documentation/lisk-core/setup/pre-install/docker).
-If you have satisfied the requirements from the Pre-Installation section, you can jumpt directly to the next section [Installation Steps](#installation).
+If you have satisfied the requirements from the Pre-Installation section, you can jump directly to the next section [Installation Steps](#installation).

 ## Index